Frequently Asked Questions

 How shall I treat my acne?

-For minor/ mild acne: Use a good cleanser/face wash twice daily and apply a cream containing Clindamycin and nicotinamide twice daily.
+Use a decent cleanser/face wash twice daily and use a cream with clindamycin and nicotinamide twice daily for minor/mild acne.

 What to do of acne scars?